grzegorz-kraszewski/libustring-m68k/README.md

 # libvstring
-Static library for dynamic string manipulation for AmigaOS/M68k
+Static library for dynamic memory and string manipulation for AmigaOS/M68k